CodeKing95/CodeKing95/README.md

  💻 Software Developer

-• I got my first taste of Web Development during my first programming class.
+• When I wrote my first line of code during web development class, I knew that this is what I want to do it as a career.

 • I really liked about turning ideas into impactful software solutions.